AjayTyagi0035/pdfgen/README.md

 ## Deployment on Render

-This application is configured for deployment on Render.com.
+This application is configured for deployment on Render.com's free tier.

 ### Deployment Steps

 1. Create a new Git repository and push this code to it
-2. Sign up for a Render account at https://render.com
+2. Sign up for a free Render account at https://render.com
-3. In the Render dashboard, click "New" and select "Blueprint"
+3. In the Render dashboard, click "New" and select "Web Service"
 4. Connect your Git repository
-5. Render will automatically detect the `render.yaml` file and configure the deployment
-6. Click "Apply" to deploy the application

-Alternatively, you can deploy manually:

-1. In the Render dashboard, click "New" and select "Web Service"
-2. Connect your Git repository
-3. Configure the deployment with these settings:
+5. Configure the deployment with these settings:
-   - Name: pdf-generator
+   - Name: pdf-generator (or any name you prefer)
    - Environment: Python
+   - Region: Choose the region closest to your users
+   - Branch: main (or your default branch)
    - Build Command: `pip install -r requirements.txt`
    - Start Command: `gunicorn app:app`
+   - Instance Type: Free
-4. Add the following environment variables:
+6. Add the following environment variables (click "Advanced" → "Add Environment Variable"):
    - PYTHON_VERSION: 3.9.0
-   - UPLOAD_FOLDER: /opt/render/project/src/data/uploads
+   - UPLOAD_FOLDER: /tmp/uploads
-   - OUTPUT_FOLDER: /opt/render/project/src/data/outputs
+   - OUTPUT_FOLDER: /tmp/outputs
-5. Add a disk resource:
-   - Name: data
-   - Mount Path: /opt/render/project/src/data
-   - Size: 1 GB
-6. Click "Create Web Service"
-5. Use the following settings:
-   - Name: pdf-generator (or any name you prefer)
-   - Runtime: Python
-   - Build Command: `pip install -r requirements.txt`
-   - Start Command: `gunicorn app:app`
-6. Click "Create Web Service"
+7. Click "Create Web Service"

+### Important Notes for Free Tier

+- The free tier doesn't support persistent disk storage
+- Files will be stored temporarily and may be lost when the service restarts
+- Uploaded files and generated PDFs will be stored in `/tmp` directories
+- If you need persistent storage, consider upgrading to a paid plan

 ## Local Development